smartcontractkit/documentation/docs/chainlink-keepers/overview.md

 - **Automation registry**: The contract that you use to [register](../register-upkeep/) and manage **upkeeps**.
 - **Automation Nodes**: Nodes in the Chainlink Automation Network that service registered and funded upkeeps in the Automation registry.
 Automation Nodes use the same Node Operators as Chainlink Data Feeds.

 The following diagram describes the architecture of the Chainlink Automation Network.
 The Chainlink Automation Registry governs the actors on the network and compensates Automation Nodes for performing successful upkeeps.
-Developers can register their Upkeeps, and Node Operators can register as Keepers.
+Developers can register their Upkeeps, and Node Operators can register as Automation Nodes.

 ![keeper-overview](/images/contract-devs/keeper/keeper-overview.png)